-The interest rate under the 2017 Loan Agreement is LIBOR plus 8.45%, and there is an interest-only period until November 30, 2018, followed by a 30-month principal and interest period.
+The interest rate under the 2017 Loan Agreement is LIBOR plus 8.45%.
+The initial interest-only period was until November 30, 2018, followed by a 30-month principal and interest period.
+The First Amendment to the Loan and Security Agreement extended the interest-only period, which currently runs through May 2019.
+If and when certain conditions are met, the interest-only period may be extended to August or November 2019.
 Pursuant to the 2017 Loan Agreement, we provided a first priority security interest in all existing and after-acquired assets, excluding intellectual property, owned by us.

-As of December 31, 2017, unpaid borrowings under the 2017 Loan Agreement totaled \$10.0 million.
-For the year ended December 31, 2017, we recorded \$146,000 related to the amortization of debt discount associated with the 2017 Loan Agreement.
+As of December 31, 2018, unpaid borrowings under the 2017 Loan Agreement totaled \$10.0 million.
+For the year ended December 31, 2018, we recorded \$280,000 related to the amortization of debt discount associated with the 2017 Loan Agreement.

 The 2017 Loan Agreement allows us to voluntarily prepay all (but not less than all) of the outstanding principal at any time.
-A prepayment premium of 3% or 1% through the one year anniversary and thereafter, respectively, would be assessed on the outstanding principal.
-A final payment fee of \$250,000 is due upon the earlier to occur of the maturity date of the 2017 Loan Agreement, prepayment of such borrowings or the acceleration of payment due to an event of default.
-For the year ended December 31, 2017, we recorded \$52,000 related to the amortization of the final payment fee associated with the 2017 Loan Agreement.
+A prepayment premium of 1% would be assessed on the outstanding principal.
+A final payment fee of \$250,000 was due upon the earlier to occur of the maturity date of the 2017 Loan Agreement, prepayment of such borrowings or the acceleration of payment due to an event of default.
+The final payment fee was increased to \$325,000 in the First Amendment to the Loan and Security Agreement.
+For the year ended December 31, 2018, we recorded \$94,000 related to the amortization of the final payment fee associated with the 2017 Loan Agreement.